exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 <br>

-These two equations follow the analytic continuation of the Riemann Zeta function along the critical $1/2 + it$ line, where all the "non-trivials" zeros of this function should be located according to the Riemann Hypothesis.
+These two equations follow the analytic continuation of the Riemann Zeta function along the critical $1/2 + it$ line, where all the "non-trivial" zeros of this function should be located according to the Riemann Hypothesis.

 The background animation of the CT helps to understand the behavior of the \\(\zeta\\) along the critical line.
 You can see the background as the complex plane, with the middle point being zero, and the particle following the value of \\(\zeta\\) at the given \\(t\\).
 The further the particle is from the origin, the higher $|\zeta(\frac{1}{2}+it)|$ is.
 The faster the particle travels, the higher $|\zeta '(\textstyle\frac{1}{2}+it)|$ is.